Overseas Transcription Services. Who is Transcribing Your Content?

 Non-Disclosure Agreements (NDAs)

 NDAs are a legally binding contract that ensures the service provider or vendor cannot discuss, disclose or share the information you share with them.
-This includes the contents of any audio/video data or transcriptions in their hands or on their servers.
+This protection applies to content in audio/video data and transcriptions in service providers’ hands or on their servers.
 Breaching this contract puts them at serious risk of litigation.
-The most reliable transcription services will offer NDAs on request and make it clear that they are available either on their website or when you get in touch.
+The most reliable transcription services will offer NDAs on request and make it clear that they are available.

 You should also consider the company’s ability to enforce NDAs, which can be challenging with an offshore workforce.
-In the UK violations are pursued, but this is not always the case in other countries, so be mindful of the location of not only the business but its workforce too.
+In the UK violations are pursued, but this is not always the case in other countries.
+Be mindful of the location of the business and its workforce.

 Ethical responsibilities

-An unfortunate downside to offshoring is also low standards of recruitment and work practices.
-More stringent regulations and employment laws that apply in countries like the UK, US and Australia often aren’t applicable to offshore workforces.
-For example, in the past, there have been cases of children being recruited as transcribers.
+An unfortunate downside of offshoring is also low standards of recruitment and work practices.
+More stringent regulations and employment laws that apply in countries like the UK, US and Australia often don’t apply to offshore workforces.

-There are also reports that some offshore transcribers can be working long hours at very low rates.
+Offshore transcribers might be working long hours at very low rates.
 This obviously may impact the quality of the service you receive.
 In addition, you may wish to consider if this practice is in line with your brand values and corporate social responsibility strategy.

 Who has Access to Your Data?

-Removing the Human Altogether — ASR and Speech-to-Text Software
+Removing Humans Altogether — ASR and Speech-to-Text Software

-Some might assume that using automated speech-to-text, or ASR (automatic speech recognition) software is a more secure option because there’s no human input involved.
+Some might assume that using automated speech-to-text, or ASR (automatic speech recognition) software is a more secure option because there’s no human involvement.
 However, that’s not necessarily true.

 Transcription service providers using ASR software may have access to your recordings for quality control, customer support or product development purposes.

-They want to ensure the software is working as intended in a variety of different circumstances and, as such, may use customer recordings in place of producing their own in-house content.
+They want to ensure the software is working as intended in a variety of different circumstances.
+As such, they may use customer recordings in place of producing in-house content.
 This could include the training of algorithms or the development and testing of new features and functionality.

-This means you may not know which employees of that vendor have access to your recordings or whether or not they might outsource these assessment and development tasks to companies you’re unaware of.
-In addition, you may not know where those people are located, or where the servers are that your data is stored on.
+This means you may not know which employees of that vendor have access to your recordings or whether or not they might outsource these assessment and development tasks.
+In addition, you may not know the location of those people or the servers they use to store your data.

-Access for Only Those That Need It or 1000’s?
+Access Should Only Be For Those That Need It

 Human transcription services will typically have lots of transcribers at the ready to eagerly start work on your transcript.
-Although large teams can be helpful in achieving tight deadlines, it does provide the potential for 1000’s of people to have access to your data, even if they don’t end up working on the transcription.
+Although large teams can be helpful in achieving tight deadlines, it means that potentially thousands of people will have access to your data.
+In fact, even if they don’t end up working on the transcription, they might have access.

-Check how work is allocated to transcribers, to understand who your data is visible to and how they are able to access it.
+Check how the business allocates work to transcribers.
+This inquiry with help you understand who can access and see your data.
 For example, can they download it as a local file or is it stored in an encrypted portal?
 Does the service operate a restricted visibility approach or is it open access to everyone in the company?

-You have been reading about the security of transcription services in relation to who is transcribing your content.
-You can also read further information about Take Note’s security & compliance on our dedicated webpage.
+You have been reading about the security of transcription services concerning who is transcribing your content.
+You can also read further information about Verbit’s security & compliance here.

 Disclaimer – This blog aims to provide you with some basic information regarding security when using transcription services.
 It is not legal, security or technical advice and should not be relied on as such.
 Please seek professional advice where required.